Inner-Imaging Networks: Put Lenses into Convolutional Structure: Experiments

 \subsection{Analysis of Different Inner-Imaging Types}

-\textbf{Effects of the shape of G-filter.} As the core component of the InI framework, these issues are needed to investigate: whether different G-filter combinations will have a serious impact on model performance (including the number and shape of G-filter), and what strategies can be applied to find the better combinations of G-filters.
+\textbf{Effects of the shape of G-filter.} As the core component of the InI framework, these issues need to be investigated: whether different G-filter combinations will have a serious impact on model performance (including the number and shape of G-filter), and what strategies can be applied to find the better combinations of G-filters.

-As listed in Table~\ref{table1}, a variety of G-filter combinations are designed, including square, slender (vertical and horizontal), and mixed cases, these combinations are applied to the InI models so as to observe their performance changes in different settings, as shown in Fig.~\ref{fig6}.
+As listed in Table~\ref{table1}, a variety of G-filter combinations are designed, including square, slender (vertical and horizontal), and mixed cases.
+We also introduce the dilated G-filter, and only one type of dilated G-filter is used: $5 \times 5$ receptive field, dilated rate = 2.
+The dilated G-filter is used only together with other types of G-filters, not individually.
+These combinations are applied to the InI models so as to observe their performance changes in different settings, as shown in Fig.~\ref{fig6}.

 It can be seen from Fig.~\ref{fig6} that the performance of the InI module increases with the number of G-filters.
 Secondly, the performance of the types of square and mix G-filters is generally better than that of horizontal and vertical G-filters.
 Particularly, when the number of square G-filters is relatively large, the performance growth rate tends to be flat, and when the number of mixed G-filters is large, better results can be obtained.
 These indicate that the diversity of G-filter types can bring benefits to the InI model.
 Moreover, as deduced in Section~\ref{sec4.1}, when we add the $(1 \times 1)$ G-filter to the G-filter set, a more obvious performance improvement can be obtained, which verifies the effect of the special group which only contains one channel, as Eq.~\ref{eq49}.